Causal Inference in Recommender Systems: A Survey and Future Directions: Background

 \subsection{Causal Inference}

-We introduce the fundamental concepts of causal inference to facilitate the readers' understanding, which involves two representative causal frameworks: SCMs (Structural Causal Models) proposed by Pearl \etal~\cite{pearl2009causality} and the potential outcome framework developed by Rubin \etal~\cite{rubin1974estimating}.
-Considering the topic of this survey, we will elaborate on the core concepts by using examples from recommender systems for a clearer understanding.
-The basic concepts are shown in Fig.~\ref{fig:causal-concepts}, which we will explain in detail at the following.
+We introduce the fundamental concepts of causal inference to facilitate the readers' understanding.
+This involves two representative causal frameworks: SCMs (Structural Causal Models) proposed by Pearl \textit{et al.}~\cite{pearl2009causality} and the potential outcome framework developed by Rubin \textit{et al.}~\cite{rubin1974estimating}.
+Considering the topic of this survey, we will elaborate on the core concepts using examples from recommender systems for clearer understanding.
+The basic concepts are shown in Fig. ~\ref{fig:DAGs} and Fig.~\ref{fig:causal-concepts}, which we will explain in detail in the following sections.